awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

            "adsParams": {
               "deviceType": "ipad"
           }
-          "auth_token": "kjhdsaf7gh"
        }
    ```

-   For more information about providing dynamic ad variables, see [Dynamic ad variables in AWS Elemental MediaTailor](variables.md)\.
+   For more information about providing dynamic ad variables, see [Using dynamic ad variables in AWS Elemental MediaTailor](variables.md)\.

 1. From the player, use your constructed JSON to initialize a new MediaTailor playback session\.
 Format your request like the following\.